 - Questions about each text that can help you and your classmates with its comprehension, as well as generate meaningful classroom discussions.

-Compile your work into a single document, which you’ll submit electronically the first day of class.
+Compile your work into a single document that you’ll be asked to submit electronically the first day of class.
 It will not be graded; it will be your first contribution to class discussion.

 We expect this work to be your own, so we can get to know you and best support you from the start.
-We ask that you don’t seek English translations of the texts, nor any help during this process.
+Don’t seek an English translation nor any other help during this process.